 - 2. Cafeteria To keep the cafeteria open, cafeteria staff must have clean water to wash hands and clean surfaces.
 Water can be pumped from the emergency water barrels into a plastic water carrier.
 The water carrier can be taken to the kitchen, and cafeteria staff can use the water at their sink.
 If the cafeteria staff needs hot water, they can heat it. - 3.
 Drinking Water Drinking water can be addressed in many ways.
-Students will usually have milk and juice with their lunches, which will provide hydration.
-Additional water can be distributed in cups or individual bottles/pouches, depending on what was stored.
+Water can be distributed in cups or individual bottles/pouches, depending on what was stored.
 Often the utility provider or Maintenance and Operations will obtain bottled water for the school.